Thursday on CoastLine: Fisheries Reform Act of 1997

 GUEST INFO:

-· Dick Brame, first Executive Director of Coastal Conservation Association (CCA) of North Carolina, former CCA Fisheries Director for the Atlantic States Marine Fisheries Commission, now Fisheries Director for the Gulf of Mexico Fishery Management Council and South Atlantic Fishery Management Council
+- Dick Brame, first Executive Director of Coastal Conservation Association (CCA) of North Carolina, former CCA Fisheries Director for the Atlantic States Marine Fisheries Commission, current CCA Fisheries Director for the Gulf of Mexico Fishery Management Council and South Atlantic Fishery Management Council

-· Jess Hawkins, former Marine Biologist with the North Carolina Division of Marine Fisheries, former Marine Fisheries Commission Liaison

 Email: coastline@whqr.org